aigoncharov/reducer-class/README.md

 1. Stricter typings.
 Now you'll never forget to add initial state, return a new state from your reducer and accidentally invoke `immer` as a result and etc.
 1. `@Action` can be used to automatically reflect a corresponding action from the type.
 1. `ngrx-actions` doesn't allow matching several reducers to the same action, while `reducer-class` allows you to do that and merges them for you.
 1. `reducer-class` is built with both worlds, Angular and Redux, in mind.
-It means equal support for both of them!
+It means equal support for all of them!